hyperspy/hyperspy/doc/governance.md

-Core developers that have not contributed to the project (commits or GitHub comments) in the past 12 months will be asked if they want to become emeritus core developers and recant their commit until they become active again.
+Core developers that have not contributed to the project (commits or GitHub comments) in the past 12 months will be asked if they want to become emeritus core developers and recant their commit rights until they become active again.
-The list of core developers, active and emeritus is public.
+The list of core developers, active and emeritus, is public.

 ## BDFL

-The Project’s Benevolent dictator for life (BDFL) is Francisco De La Peña.
+The Project’s Benevolent dictator for life (BDFL) is Francisco de La Peña.
 The BDFL has the authority to make all final decisions for The Project.
 In practice the BDFL chooses to defer that authority to the consensus of the Steering Council (see below).
 It is expected that the BDFL will only rarely assert his final authority.